vidaldid-rte/dynawo-large-scale-validation/attic/README.md

   * `gcompare.ipynb`, `sparklines.py`: this was an early experiment, a
     simple test of "sparklines" as a quick visual way to compare results qualitatively.
 It didn't prove very useful.

+  * `Compare_solutions.ipynb`: first version of the contingency comparison file.